+The Company's goal is to grow its mineral bank by increasing its portfolio to 40 - 50 mineral assets, which will primarily be comprised of gold, silver, copper, lead, zinc and nickel, subject to market conditions.
 The Company intends to add shareholder value by ultimately entering into earn-in agreements with third-parties who would move the assets forward whilst the Company retains a residual interest, which could be in the form of a royalty, metal stream, minority interest, and/or equity positions in the third parties.